Top 10 Deck Styles and How to Choose the Right One for Your Home

 Cons:

-• Can heat up more than natural wood in direct sunlight
+• Can heat up more than natural wood in direct sun

-Ideal for: Discerning homeowners throughout East and Middle Tennessee looking for a long-term investment in outdoor living with minimal maintenance concerns, as highlighted in our decking excellence article.
+Ideal for: Homeowners throughout East and Middle Tennessee looking for a long-term outdoor living investment with minimal maintenance demands.

 How to Choose the Right Deck Style for Your East Tennessee Home